 - Multiple raised bed gardens can be grouped creatively to expand or contract available gardening space.

-2. Raised beds are easy to build.
+2. Raised Garden Beds are Easy to Build

 - Building a raised garden can be as straightforward or as complicated as you wish; the only limitations to the design would be the ones you put on yourself.